-Add SSH account: Click to add a new SSH account.

-- Restrict root access: Turn on to restrict functionality that requires root access. - Enable SSH: Turn on to use SSH service.
+Add SSH account: Click to add a new SSH account. · Restrict root access: Turn on to restrict functionality that requires root access. • Enable SSH: Turn on to use SSH service.
 Account: Enter a unique account name.New password: Enter a password for the account.
 Passwords must be 1 to 64 characters long.
-Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, and some symbols.Repeat password: Enter the same password again.Comment: Enter a comment (optional).
-The context menu contains:Update SSH account: Edit the account properties.Delete SSH account: Delete the account.
+Only ASCII printable characters (code 32 to 126) are allowed in the password, for example, letters, numbers, punctuation, : and some symbols.Repeat password: Enter the same password again.Comment: Enter a comment (optional).
+The context menu contains: Update SSH account: Edit the account properties.
+Delete SSH account: Delete the account.
 You can't delete the root account.

-Virtual host

-Add virtual host: Click to add a new virtual host.Enabled: Select the server.
-Only use numbers 0-9, letters A-Z, and hyphen (-).Port: Enter of authentication to use.
+Virtual host Add virtual host: Click to add a new virtual host.Enabled: Select to use this virtual host.Server name: Enter the name of the server.
+Only use numbers 0-9, letters A-Z, and hyphen (-).Port: Enter the port the server is connected to.Type: Select the type of authentication to use.
 Select between Basic, Digest, and Open ID.
-Update: Update the virtual host.
-Delete: Delete the virtual host.
-Disabled: The server is disabled. • The context menu contains:
+The context menu contains: • Update: Update the virtual host. • Delete: Delete the virtual host.
+Disabled: The server is disabled.